 Sponsored by USENIX, the Advanced Computing Systems Association.

-The 3rd USENIX Workshop on Hot Topics in Edge Computing (HotEdge '20) will take place April 30, 2020, in Santa Clara, CA, USA.
+The 3rd USENIX Workshop on Hot Topics in Edge Computing (HotEdge '20) will take place July 14, 2020, and will be co-located with the 2020 USENIX Annual Technical Conference in Boston, MA, USA.

 The goal of HotEdge is to bring together researchers and practitioners from academia and industry working on edge computing to share their ideas, discuss research/work in progress, and identify new/emerging "hot" trends in this important emerging area.
 The emergence of the Internet of Things (IoT) and the demand for responsiveness, privacy, and situation-awareness are pushing computing to the edge of the Internet.
 There are many challenges in the design, implementation, and deployment of different aspects of edge computing: infrastructure, systems, networking, algorithms, applications, etc. HotEdge would like to foster discussions in these areas.

 The HotEdge '20 program committee is placing a strong emphasis on soliciting early-stage ideas.
 This workshop is specifically designed for novel ideas to get early feedback that can help shape their further development and publication at various top conferences.
 Submissions will be judged on their novelty, topical relevance, and likelihood of generating discussions and debate.